Surah Al-Anfal (Surah 8 – Spoils of War, Booty) tells us how Shaytan tempts people.

 9 You are a lion’s cub, Judah;you return from the prey, my son.
 Like a lion he crouches and lies down,like a lioness—who dares to rouse him?

 10 The scepter will not depart from Judah,nor the ruler’s staff from between his feet, until he to whom it belongs shall come and the obedience of the nations shall be his.(Genesis 49:8-10)

 Yakub (PBUH) as a prophet, had stated long ago in the Taurat (i.e. about 1700 BCE) that the tribe of Judah was like a lion from which a ‘he’ would come that ‘he’ would rule.
 The Zabur continued this prophecy.
 By declaring that ‘he’ would trample the ‘lion’, the Zabur said this ‘he’ would be the ruler of Judah.

 The passage of the Zabur that Shaytan spoke from also stated that the ‘he’ would ‘trample the serpent’.
 This is a direct reference to the First Promise made by Allah in the Sign of Adam that the ‘offspring of the woman’ would crush the serpent.
 Here it is again with the diagram explaining the characters and the actions in this First Promise:

 So the Lord God said to the serpent…

 This promise had been first given in Sign of Adam, but the details were not clear then.
-Now we know that ‘The Woman’ is Mary because she is the only person who had an offspring without a man – she was a virgin.
+Now we know that ‘The Woman’ is Mary because she is the only person who had offspring without a man – she was a virgin.
 And therefore her offspring, the ‘he’ that was promised we now know to be Isa al Masih (PBUH).
 So I have included these names in this diagram.
-As you can see in this diagram, the ancient promise had said that Isa al Masih (the ‘he’) would crush the serpent.
-The prophecy in Zabur that Shaytan quoted had reiterated this when it said
+The ancient promise had said that Isa al Masih (the ‘he’) would crush the serpent.
+The prophecy in Zabur that Shaytan quoted reiterated this when it said

 The Temptation to Worship